-Koobideh kabob are the most juicy and amazingly flavorful minced meat kebabs ever!
-Using minimal ingredients, these are the epitome of perfection when it comes to grilling ground meat.
-Check out the step by step instructions with photos and detailed tips to help you make your perfect koobideh kebabs.
+Kabob Koobideh are the most juicy and amazingly flavorful ground meat kabobs ever!
+Using minimal ingredients, these Persian kabobs are the epitome of perfection when it comes to grilling ground meat.
+Here is a step by step tutorial for making the best koobideh.

 What is Koobideh?